agbrettpittman/100DaysOfCode2023_2/README.md

 - 🐲🐲🐲🐲❌🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲❌❌🐲🐲
 - 🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🦄🦄🔒🍿
 - 🍿🍿🔒🟪🔒🔒🔒🔒🔒⚒️🔒🔒🟪🟪🔒🔒🔒🔮🔮🧪
+- 🧪

+### Day 98, February 21, 2024
+Got full CRUD operations for the system and test entities in on the API side.
+I need to make a couple of changes to the m2m table joining them tomorrow (so that it can track sign-offs).
+Then it'll be on to the frontend.
+Might not finish before the 100 days is up, but it'll be pretty close!

 ### Day 97, February 20, 2024
 Started work on a final example project using MySQL, FastAPI ,  React, and MaterialUI.
 The goal is to knock it out in the next 4 days (including today).
 So ~4 hours.
 Maybe a bit more.
 Overall it's a system test tracking app.
 Obviously, given the time constraint, it won't be super complex.
 Users can create system entities with a given software version, create tests that can be used across different systems, assign those tests to devices, and sign off that they've been completed.
 Today I got the DB built, the beginnings of the API setup, including connecting to said DB via TorMySQL.